 The Professor of infectious diseases and bacteriology used to be Executive Director of the Roll Back Malaria Partnership, served as Director of the UNAIDS Department of Country and Regional Support and was Minister of Health and Prevention of Senegal.
 She has been awarded numerous professional and academic honours.

-Working with the NCD Alliance since its foundation in 2009, her experience includes organisational and strategic development, global advocacy and policy-making, program design and capacity-building in low- and middle-income countries.
+Working for the NCD Alliance since its founding in 2009, she holds experience in organizational and strategic development, global advocacy and policy-making, program design as well as capacity-building in low- and middle-income countries.
 Before joining the NCD Alliance, she worked at the International Diabetes Federation (IDF) in Brussels, leading their global advocacy program and establishing the first Women and Diabetes program.

-Graduated with degrees from the University of the West Indies in Jamaica and the London School of Hygiene & Tropical Medicine, UK, she was Director of Primary Health Care Services, Disaster Coordinator, National Epidemiologist in the Ministry of Health, Coordinator of the National AIDS Program, Chair of the National AIDS Committee, and had two separate terms as Chief Medical Officer.
+She graduated with degrees from the University of the West Indies in Jamaica and the London School of Hygiene & Tropical Medicine, UK, was the Director of Primary Health Care Services, Disaster Coordinator, a National Epidemiologist in the Ministry of Health, Coordinator of the National AIDS Program, Chair of the National AIDS Committee and undertook two separate terms as Chief Medical Officer.
 She was the Assistant Director of PAHO, served as the Assistant Director-General of Health Systems and Services at the WHO and was elected PAHO director in September 2012.